 Best Greek island for peace and quiet – Schinoussa

-Two of my favourite Cycladic islands to get away from it all are Iraklia and Schinoussa.
+Two of my favourite Cyclades Islands to get away from it all are Iraklia and Schinoussa.
 They are both ridiculously quiet, with Schinoussa being perhaps the more tranquil.
 Visit outside of August, and it will feel like you have the place to yourself!

 Schinoussa is a great choice for anyone who just wants to get away from it all.
 It would be ideal for anyone seeking a retreat such as artists, writers, and even travel bloggers like me!